Resolution of Student Concerns

 As a comprehensive educational community, Bucks promotes an active and challenging learning environment.
 Varying viewpoints and differences of opinion in such an environment are natural and expected.
 Students enjoy a host of rights and responsibilities in addressing issues and concerns.

 Student concerns are generally best resolved at the level at which the concern developed.
 Communication is the key to resolution.
 Students are encouraged to indicate concerns with specific matters to the office/ area or individual most directly involved or responsible.
 A variety of mechanisms exist to assist students in processing such concerns.
 Faculty members, administrators, and College staff are receptive to discussion and welcome interaction with students.
-The Vice President of Student Affairs serves as an ombudsman for students and can assist in directing students to the most appropriate area or person to resolve concerns.
+The Provost serves as an ombudsman for students and can assist in directing students to the most appropriate area or person to resolve concerns.
 Counseling services, academic deans, and area administrators can also provide assistance.

 Students are encouraged to address concerns in an appropriate and timely manner and to utilize the resources noted above to assist in this process.
 If the student is unable to resolve the concern in an informal manner, then the student is encouraged to follow the procedures outlined in the Student Complaint Policy below.

 Student Complaint Policy

 This policy is designed to provide a mechanism by which a student may lodge a complaint regarding a service or academic encounter at the college.
 Through this process the college seeks to ensure the provision of a quality education and excellent support services for students.
 Further, the process is intended to identify opportunities to improve service and student satisfaction, as well as demonstrate compliance with federal regulations regarding the receipt, response to and tracking of student complaints.